cluesblues/gateway-provider-security-pseudo/README.md

 [Article](AddingFederationProvider.md)

 You may clone this project into your project for Apache Knox at the root level and it will add the module.
-Once it is cloned, you will need to delete the git specific files that are added in order for the build to not choke on the fact that they are missing apache license headers.
+Once it is cloned, you will need to delete the git specific files that are added so that the build doesn't choke on the fact that they are missing apache license headers.

-    rm gateway-provider-security-pseudo/.git/*
+    rm -rf gateway-provider-security-pseudo/.git/

 Then follow the instructions in the article to tie the new module into the gateway project and release module pom.xml files.